AIDEmeProject/PythonMiddleware/README.md

   * Easily run your custom Active Learning algorithms or implement new data exploration routines

-# Instructions

-## Dependencies
+# Dependencies and Installation

-AIDEme has the following dependencies:
+The AIDEme Middleware has the following dependencies:
   * Python (>= 3.7)
   * NumPy
   * SciPy